nisaacson/fleet-stopregex/README.md

 ```bash
 fleet-stopregex --field [command, commit, pid] <regex> <regex flags>
 ```
 The script matches the regular expression against the specified all field for every spawned process.
-For any process which matches, that process is then killed
+For any process which matches, that process is then killed.
+You will receive a prompt asking you to confirm killing the processes before they are killed

 If field is omitted then **pid** will be used as the default.